tardate/LittleArduinoProjects/Electronics101/Power/DicksonChargePump/OnePinThreeV/README.md

 ### Circuit Design

 Here is the final circuit, with a brief explanation of the operating principles.
-See the breadboard and schematic details below, capture from the Fritzing file [OnePinThreeV.fzz](./OnePinThreeV.fzz).
+See the breadboard and schematic details below, captured from the Fritzing file [OnePinThreeV.fzz](./OnePinThreeV.fzz).

 There are 4 core sub-systems in the circuit: